HugoPhibbs/QuizProject/resources/ProjectStructure.md

 - Press button to save changes.
 If you are creating a flash card, button should be labelled "CREATE flashcard", otherwise "UPDATE" for editing a flash card.
 Press button...
 If there are any errors in doing an operation, then an error text should show up telling user what is wrong and what they can do to fix the problem.
 Message should should up in green otherwise to indicate that there was a success.
 - When you press close, the EditDeckScreen that led to this EditFlashCardScreen is shown.

-#### Quiz Screen
+#### QuizzingScreen

+- Abstract class for quizzing of a user
 - Screen for when a user wants to quiz themselves.
-- Has buttons for AGAIN, OK, NEXT and FLIP.
-- Has an instance of FlashCardQuiz.
+- Has an instance of the current Quiz object
-- Has button to start the quiz, this then calls startQuiz() in FlashCardQuiz()
-- At the end of the quiz, it shows a summary of the quiz, eg how many questions you got right, percentage of correct answers etc. This info is taken straight from the QuizStats object in FlashCardsQuiz.
+- At the end of the quiz, it shows a summary of the quiz, eg how many questions you got right, percentage of correct answers etc.
 - When the quiz is over, along with showing a quiz summary, there is a button to CONTINUE//CLOSE, i.e. just closes the Quizzing window.
+- Button to finish a quiz.
+If a user wants to finish a quiz before it is ended, then no progress should be saved.
+- TextPane to show content relating to the current flashcard.
+-
+ methods for nextFlashCard(), flashCardAgain(), flashCardOk(),

+#### FlashCardQuizScreen

+- Extends QuizzingScreen class
+- Screen for FlashCardQuiz
+- Buttons for again, ok and flipping a flashcard
+- Flipping a Flashcard should change the content in the content textpane

+#### MultipleChoiceQuizScreen

+- Extends QuizzingScreen
+- Screen for MultipleChoiceQuiz
+- Buttons for each of the 4 multiple choice options that they can choose
+- TextPane should change content to let user know if they got a question right or not.
+If they got it wrong, then it should tell them what was the correct answer.
+- When a user presses a multi choice button, then all the multi choice buttons should disabled, including the one that they just pressed.
+- Button Next to see the next question, this is so the user can read any feedback on the content textpane before continuing.

 ## tests